Legal US Online Poker Guide

 - New Jersey

 However, you have to be physically present within one of those states to participate.
-Licensed and regulated offshore poker rooms (such as the ones you see on this page) are available to players in any US state.
-Keep in mind that the states of WA and CT do attempt to curtail online gambling, however, they have yet to enforce these laws in any way.
+Legal offshore poker rooms (such as the ones you see on this page) are available to players in any US state.
+Keep in mind that Washington state does have laws in place to curtail online gambling, though it has yet to enforce these laws in any way.

 Common Misconception About The UIGEA Law And How It Affects Playing Online Poker In The US